European Molecular Biology Laboratory

-The European Molecular Biology Laboratory (EMBL) is an intergovernmental organization dedicated to molecular biology research and is supported by 29 member states, two prospect member states, and one associate member state.
+The European Molecular Biology Laboratory (EMBL) is an intergovernmental organization dedicated to molecular biology research and is supported by 29 member states, one prospect member state, and one associate member state.
 EMBL was created in 1974 and is funded by public research money from its member states.
 Research at EMBL is conducted by more than 110 independent research groups and service teams covering the spectrum of molecular biology.

 The Laboratory operates from six sites: the main laboratory in Heidelberg (Germany), and sites in Barcelona (Spain), Grenoble (France), Hamburg (Germany), Hinxton (the European Bioinformatics Institute (EBI), in England), and Rome (Italy).
 EMBL groups and laboratories perform basic research in molecular biology and molecular medicine as well as train scientists, students, and visitors.
 The organization aids in the development of services, new instruments and methods, and technology in its member states.
 Israel is the only full member state located outside Europe.

 History

 EMBL was the idea of Leó Szilárd, James Watson and John Kendrew.
 Their goal was to create an international research centre, similar to CERN, to rival the strongly American-dominated field of molecular biology.
 Kendrew served as the first Director general of EMBL until 1982 and was succeeded by Lennart Philipson.
 From 1993 to 2005, Fotis Kafatos, served as director and was succeeded by Iain Mattaj, EMBL's fourth director, from 2005 to 2018.
 In January 2019, Edith Heard became the fifth director of EMBL and the first woman to hold this position.

 Heard announced the organisation's five-year scientific programme Molecules to Ecosystems on 19 January 2022.

-Heard was followed by Matthias Hentze and by Peer Bork who became interim director in 2025.
+Heard was followed by Peer Bork who became Interim Director General in March 2025 and led the institute together with Interim Executive Director Ewan Birney.
+Following the passing of Peer Bork on 16 January 2026, Ewan Birney was appointed as Interim Director General.
+Anthony Hyman began his term on 31 March 2026.

 In 1968 the European Molecular Biology Conference was founded at CERN, associating 14 governments with EMBO, providing the organisation with stable funding and scientific independence.
 This led to the formal establishment of The European Molecular Biology Laboratory (EMBL) in 1974.